-9.1 HOUSING CHARACTERISTICS
+9.1 Housing Characteristics

-In 2010 Woodford had a total of 363 housing units, an increase by 8.7% from 2000 to 2010.
-Approximately 180 (49.6%) were occupied year round while 183 (50.4%) were considered vacant for occasional use and for sale.
+In 2020 Woodford had a total of 337 housing units, a decrease of 7.2% from 2010.
+Approximately 164 (48.6%) were occupied year round while 173 (51.3%) were considered vacant for occasional use and for sale.
 Approximately 154 (42.4%) of the housing units are classified as vacation/seasonal.
-It is estimated that 68% are owner occupied while 32% are renter occupied.
-Single family homes dominate the type of housing with 308 single family detached units representing 84.8% of the total housing stock.
-Mobile homes have remained fairly constant as a percent of total housing stock totaling 29 in 2010, representing 8% of total housing stock.
+It is estimated that 70% of occupied units are owner occupied while 30% are renter occupied.
+Single family homes dominate the type of housing with single family detached units representing 70.2% of the total occupied housing stock.
+Mobile homes have remained fairly constant as a percent of total housing stock totaling 35 in 2020, representing 26.7% of total occupied housing stock.
 Average housing values in 2010 as provided in the Grand List are as follows: Single Family (regardless of lot size) \$186,752; Mobile Homes (with and without land) \$46,948; and Seasonal Homes (regardless of lot size) \$123,103.
-The amount of seasonal/vacation homes in Woodford has remained fairly constant between 2000 and 2010 with 150 and 154 units respectively.
-Twenty-five percent of the housing units in Woodford were built since 1990.
+The amount of seasonal/vacation homes in Woodford has increased 12.3% between 2010 and 2020.
+Approximately 40% of the housing stock was built after 1980.

-The American Factfinder survey of the US Census reported that in 2005-2009, the median monthly housing cost for mortgaged owners was \$1,125, non-mortgaged owners \$388 and renters \$964.
-Forty-six percent of owners had mortgages, 35% without mortgages, and 72 percent of renters in Woodford spent 30% or more of household income on housing.
-A rule of thumb for affordable housing is not to spend more than 30 to 35% of household income for housing.
+The American Community Survey of the US Census reported that in 2021, the median monthly housing cost for mortgaged owners was \$1,236, non-mortgaged owners \$504 and renters \$ 965.
+59.5% of owners had mortgages, 40.5% without mortgages, and 66.7% of renters in Woodford spent 30% or more of household income on housing.
+People who spend more than 30% of their household income on housing are considered to be cost-burdened.
 With respect to affordability, housing costs/values in Woodford tend to be less than surrounding towns, the region, and the State thus providing a more affordable community for both family and non-family households.

-In a survey of residents, five indicated that paying ongoing home ownership costs (rent, mortgage, heating, utilities) were a concern, four indicated finding an affordable house to buy and no one indicated finding affordable rental housing.
+In a survey of residents, five indicated that paying ongoing home ownership costs-(rent, mortgage, heating, utilities) were a concern, four indicated finding an affordablehouse to buy and no one indicated finding affordable rental housing.